ical-org/ical.net/readme.md

 ![iCal.NET for .NET](logo.png)

-iCal.NET is an iCalendar (RFC2445) class library for .NET.
-It's aimed at providing full RFC 2445 compliance, while providing full compatibility with popular calendaring applications.
+iCal.NET is an iCalendar (RFC 5545) class library for .NET aimed at providing RFC 5545 compliance, while providing full compatibility with popular calendaring applications and libraries.

 ## Getting iCal.NET